jimmykamau/jimmykamau.github.io/_posts/2017-03-02-making-pizza-with-pyhton.md

 tags: [python]
 ---

 There comes a time in a person's life that they have to face the knife: cut a tomato-and-mushroom pizza into slices with just the right amount of ingredients on each slice.
 This can be a really daunting task, especially if Chef Gusteau was having a bad day and just threw the ingredients onto the dough.
-Worry not though, technology is here to save the day!
+Worry not, though, technology is here to save the day!

 The good peeps at Google decided to turn this scenario into a practice problem for Hash Code 2017.
 In their own words: